abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/spark-on-azure/benchmarking.md

 ```
 ## Run the Benchmark

-Run the benchmark by below command:
+Run the benchmark by the below command:
 ```console
 spark-submit benchmark_script.py
 ```